-How to Blanch and Shock Vegetables in 4 Easy Steps
+How to Blanch and Shock Vegetables in Three Easy Steps

-3. Once you have established that the vegetables are cooked, quickly remove them from the boiling water and plunge them into the ice bath (this act is called "shocking").
-Immersing the vegetables in ice water will halt the cooking process completely.
+When the vegetables are cooked but still crisp, quickly remove them from the boiling water with tongs or a slotted spoon and plunge them into the ice bath.
+Immersing the vegetables in ice-cold water will halt the cooking process.

-These recipes and articles give you ideas for using your blanched produce:
+These recipes give you ideas for using blanched vegetables: